kluu1/Nodejs-Google-Apis/README.md

 * Users will not be able to make anymore requests if they do not have enough credits

 ## TODOS
-* Route to handle bulk requests
 * Convert DB from MongoDB to DynamoDB
-* Add more sophisticated validations
+* Add more sophisticated validations for all api endpoints
+* Debug batch api route, storing axios response into results array

 ## Modules used
 * Express